 Tire Patch for Tires With Tubes

 Often times, on smaller adventure bikes and even on bigger bikes, the tire will have a tube.
 You can even place a tube in your tubeless tire if you wish.
 Just remember by that doing so, you will impact the speed limit of the tire and must decrease it by one unit.
 Usually, it’s not really a problem since those who wish to have tube tires are the ones who ride off-road, not on the track.

 Tire Patching Basics:

 When it comes to patching tires with tubes, the process is relatively straightforward.
 First, you’ll need to dismount the rim and get the tube out.
 Then, locate the puncture in your tube and mark it with a marker or piece of tape.

 Next, you’ll want to remove any debris from around the hole and make sure that it’s clean before applying your patch.
-Most of the time, you will have a special small rubbing tool to scratch the tire in your patch kit.
+Most of the time, you will have a special small rubbing tool in your patch kit to scratch the tire.
 This will make the adhesive stick to it more easily.
 Once this is done, you can apply a tire patch directly over the hole using an adhesive such as rubber cement or contact cement.

 Make sure that all edges are sealed properly so that no air escapes when inflating your tire afterwards.
-Reinstall your tube on the rim, and pay a special attention not to pinch the tube between the tire and the rim.
-Sometimes, it help to put just a little bit off air in the tube at this stage.
+Reinstall your tube on the rim, and pay special attention to not pinching the tube between the tire and the rim.
+Sometimes, it helps to put just a little bit of air in the tube at this stage.

 Finally, inflate your tire and check for leaks before hitting the road again!

-In order to successfully patch a tube-type tire, there are some tools needed starting by your emergency toolkit that must contain at least all that you need to change a tire.
+In order to successfully patch a tube-type tire, there are some tools needed, starting with your emergency toolkit, which must contain at least all that you need to change a tire.
 At least, to fix a tire, you should have:

 - The correct socket to slack the retaining nut.